itsdynamical/itsdynamical.github.io/_posts/2023-05-17-variational-optimization-2.markdown

 Fig.1 - What will happen if we artifacially pull the point back?
 </p>

 In this Part II of the blog, we will construct such optimizers.
-Then we will showcase some interesting applications, such as [generically improving the performance of Transformer models](#Sec_Transformer), and [approximating Wasserstein distances in high dimensions](#Sec_PRW).
-Codes of the generic optimizers as well as the applications can be found [here](https://github.com/konglk1203/VariationalStiefelOptimizer).
+Then we will showcase some interesting applications, such as [a general way to improve the performance of Transformer models](#Sec_Transformer), and [approximating Wasserstein distances in high dimensions](#Sec_PRW).
+Codes of the generic optimizers, as well as these applications, can be found [here](https://github.com/konglk1203/VariationalStiefelOptimizer).

 ## Reminder of the Optimization ODE, and Further Preparation
 As a continuation from [Part I](variational-optimization-1.html), we will focus on optimization on Stiefel manifold.
 The specific case of $\mathsf{SO}(n)$ Lie group will be a special case of the Stiefel manifold $\mathsf{St}(n,m)$ when $n=m$.
-The optimization dynamics, obtained from variational optimization, is
+The optimization dynamics, as obtained from variational optimization in [Part I](variational-optimization-1.html), is

 $$
 \begin{cases}